 Already in our Socialist Sunday Schools we are drawing some of the children to us, but even the Sunday School is not enough.
-The boy, especially, demands more than simple indoor learning. somebody else will turn work-dodger.
+The boy, especially, demands more than simple indoor learning.
 Walks in the woods, campfire cookery, And only the other day, a Detroit fellow outdoor sports, target practice, hold for without money, and without price, and him an attraction beyond books.
 It is the Socialist Boy Scouts who must come into existence at once to turn this desire for a healthy outdoor life into useful channels.